IoTCard/IoTOS/README.en.md

 - [ ] Perfect tutorials, in-depth explanations in the form of documents, videos and other data files Quick use, understanding of operations, secondary development and expansion, possible development directions, etc.
 - [ ] The mobile terminal adapts to enterprise query, user binding, and also adapts to internationalization;
-- [ ] OneLink EcV5 interface business continues to expand: `Smart Diagnosis` is defined as platform data diagnosis API interface diagnosis and more different upstreams will display more diagnosable item interfaces, etc.;
+- [ ] OneLink EcV5 interface business continues to expand: `Smart Diagnosis` is defined as platform data diagnosis API interface diagnosis and more diagnosable item interfaces will be displayed according to different upstreams;
 - [ ] `Automation` business module is well defined, including robot docking, etc.;
 - [ ] `Payment configuration` Payment collection Domestic mainstream payment access, international payment access, etc.;
 - [ ] `Package Definition` The package includes multiple types, multiple configurations, and multiple combinations;